SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_NetVue.md

 ### Creation

-This driver uses a **virtual connection** and does not require any input during element creation.
+This connector uses a **virtual connection** and does not require any input during element creation.

 ### Input Files